 No-Needle No-Scalpel Vasectomy (NNNSV) Training for Physicians

 Having dedicated my practice to vasectomy and office-based vasectomy reversal since 1999, not to mention having had a pretty brisk vasectomy and reversal practice when I was still seeing new general urology patients prior to 1999, I have gotten pretty good at those procedures.
-What surprises me is the fact that I feel more comfortable with vasectomy this year after 27,000 procedures than I did last year after 25,000 procedures.
+What surprises me is the fact that I feel more comfortable with vasectomy this year after 40,000 procedures than I did three years ago after 34,000 procedures.
 While no-one can understate the value of practice (after reading the book and watching the videos), there may also be value in hands-on training with someone who has already had a lot of practice, subtle things like patient relaxation and the nuances of hand and finger position.

 So I offer NNNSV training (for some we will call it "refinement") at my Tampa office.
 Here is how: